call-learning/moodle-tool_textcleanup/README.md

 Install the plugin and go to "Security > Search text and cleanup tool", and click on "Load/Reload data" so to build a temporary table that will be used to speed up the searches.

-Once the "Load/Reload data" is done, you can search using the widgets (Expression and Types).
+Once the "Pre-Load/Reload data" is done, you can search using the widgets (Expression and Types).

+The basic use is to:

+* search for Strings and
+* Then you can cleanup the data using the clean_text funtion ("Cleanup Data")

 The "Cleanup Data" button will scan all text field that are found in the search and clean them using clean_text moodle function.
 This should remove all unwanted script.